3rd Grade Thinking Through the Operations – TEKS

 Available in English and Spanish

-Once students have learned the process of the operations, TeachTransform’s 3rd Grade Thinking Through the Operations know which operation and how many operations to use to solve problems.
+Once students have learned the process of the operations, TeachTransform’s 3rd Grade Thinking Through the Operations helps students know which operation and how many operations to use to solve problems.

 Silly characters and contexts keep students interested and develop problem solving grit.
 Zappo the Magician and Jill-bot the Robot-dog lead students on their problem solving conquests to building engagement and fun while learning the structure of problems.